phankim/InverseString_Stack_NASM/README.md

 # InverseString_Stack_NASM
-A simple assembly program to inverse a string by using stack.
+A simple assembly program to reverse a string by using stack.